junxit/us-congress-bills-112/metadata.md

 - 2011-03-30 — Introduced in Senate
 - 2011-03-30 — Read twice and referred to the Committee on Indian Affairs. (text of measure as introduced: CR S1979-1984)
 - 2011-03-30 — Sponsor introductory remarks on measure.
 (CR S1978-1979)
+- 2011-04-07 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2012-09-13 — Committee on Indian Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2012-12-17 — Committee on Indian Affairs.
+Reported by Senator Akaka with an amendment in the nature of a substitute.
+With written report No. 112-251.
+Additional views filed.
+- 2012-12-17 — Committee on Indian Affairs.
+Reported by Senator Akaka with an amendment in the nature of a substitute.
+With written report No. 112-251.
+Additional views filed.
+- 2012-12-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 568.